Home

 3. These standards relate to the knowledge component of teaching only, as distinguished from practice, transmission and mentorship.

 4. These standards are relevant across a wide range of teaching styles, are comprehensive in scope and have been methodically devised and contextualized in a full curriculum.
-Each of the standards has been well-researched, is transparent and is fully supported with clear, precise and accessible lessons.

-5. We offer teachers an opportunity to become aware of any gaps in their education, and to efficiently round out their education in the fundamentals.
+6. We offer teachers an opportunity to become aware of any gaps in their education, and to efficiently round out their education in the fundamentals.
 See the Standards & Self-Assessments Hub for free and private self-quizzes.

-6. For teacher trainers, we provide curriculums and a library of resources for meeting these knowledge standards, plus much more in the way of advanced and specialized teaching knowledge.
+7. For teacher trainers, we provide curriculums and a library of resources for meeting these knowledge standards, plus much more in the way of advanced and specialized teaching knowledge.

 The standards (listed below) are organized as follows: